christianalfoni/impact/docs/signal.md

 ::: tip

 The signal will catch the error of the promise to set its new status, but will then reject the promise with the original reason.
-To **catch** an error, you should either use async try/catch when assigning the promise to a signal, or use a `catch` on the promise after it has been assigned to the signal.
+To **catch** an error, you should either use async try/catch when assigning the promise to a signal, or use a `catch` on the promise returned from the signal.

 :::